VirtXpro/interns/joined.md

-# Join the Organization
+# Join this Organization

 <br>

-To join the organization, Kindly : <br>
+To join this organization: <br>

 * Star this repo.